-The Email invitation API introduced in version 3.2 is used to retrieve text based meeting entry information suitable for distributing, typically via e-mail.
+The Email invitation API is introduced to retrieve text based meeting entry information suitable for distributing, typically via e-mail.

-GET on /api/v1/coSpaces/<coSpace id>/accessMethods/<access method id>/emailInvitation
+• GET on /api/v1/coSpaces/<coSpace id>/accessMethods/<access method id>/emailInvitation

 URI Parameters Type/Value Description/Notes language (optional) String In the form of a language tag "xx" or "xx_XX" (xx language code and XX region code) or any other string between 1 and 32 characters (allowed characters: 'a'-'z', 'A'-'Z', '0'-'9', and '').
+Note: Refer to Cisco Meeting Server 3.1 Customization Guidelines for the list of supported languages and for details on customizing the email invite. organizer (optional) String If provided, includes the organizer details in the email invitation text.
+The organizer details could be name or email address of the organizer/host as included in the API.

 Response Elements Type/ Value Description/Notes invitation String Email invitation text. language String Language tag of email invitation.
-If no language is specified, then it defaults to en US.
+If no language is specified, then it defaults to en_US.
 If the specified language is invalid, then a "400 - Bad Request" response is returned.